 If you experience any of these symptoms in association with an active herpes infection, you need to see a medical provider immediately.

-Neonatal herpes is the transmission of herpes from mother to newborn.
+Neonatal herpes is the transmission of herpes from birthing parent to newborn during birth.
 A newborn is very susceptible to herpes since the immune system is not developed to ward off all infection.
-The danger is greatest when the mother is having their first herpes outbreak during labor.
-To be safe, many obstetricians will advise cesarean sections whenever active herpes sores are present during labor to prevent the baby from coming into contact with the virus.
+The danger is greatest when the birthing parent experiences their first herpes outbreak during labor.
+To be safe, many obstetricians will advise cesarean sections if active herpes sores are present during labor to prevent the baby from coming into contact with the virus.
 Any pregnant person who has ever had herpes should inform their obstetrician so that appropriate precautions can be taken to ensure a healthy newborn.

 Is there any relationship between cervical cancer and genital herpes?